marknakamura/deployment-tools/README.md

 netsh wlan show profiles
 netsh wlan export profile WiFiNetworkName key=clear folder=.
 ```
+Add the XML as a file in the Post-Setup
+Use this command in the Post-Setup
+`netsh wlan add profile filename="%WINDIR%\Setup\Files\WiFiNetworkName.xml" user=all`

 ###  Setting the wallpaper
 After loading the ISO in NTLite to edit: